 Looking straight up from the modern entrance to Crusader embellishments.

-Constantine's atrium and basilica were lost in the 11th century, and the remaining church centers on an immense rotunda and an enclosed courtyard that formerly separated the rotunda and basilica.
-Even the rotunda has been heavily rebuilt since its destruction in the 11th century.
+Constantine's atrium and basilica were lost in the 11th century, and the remaining church is build around an immense rotunda, itself heavily rebuilt after the 11th century.
 Here, two columns that rim the rotunda were formed by cutting an immense Roman column in two.

 The column on the right is older and supports the Byzantine courtyard adjoining the rotunda; the column on the left supports the 12th century chapel of St. Mary Magdalene.

 Relics everywhere: a Roman column serves as a bench in the courtyard outside the main entrance of the church.